Taking an examination

 Please note that you always need to register, even for first exam opportunities

-- Check that you have registered correctly by logging in the Student Portal and go to the exam service.
+- Check that you have registered correctly by logging in the Student Porta.
 It should be stated that you are registered.

-- You are assigned an anonymised assessment code.
-You do not need to remember it, as you will receive it from the invigilator at the exam, when they will check your ID.
+- You are assigned an anonymised assessment code, but it is not shown.
+You will receive it from the invigilator at the exam, when they will check your identification.

 If something goes wrong and you are not assigned an anonymised assessment code at the exam, you must write your name and personal identity number on the cover sheet and on all sheets of the exam.